ArctosDB/documentation-wiki/_documentation/attributes.markdown

 blank) to return specimens that match your other criteria and possess data for the specified Attribute.
-Exercising this option unwisely (For example, searching for all specimens with Attribute ‘sex’ and no other qualifiers.) can time-out your request.
+Exercising this option unwisely (For example, searching for all specimens with Attribute ‘sex’ and no other qualifiers) can time-out your request.

 You can search for Attributes by only value or by only units.
 For
 example: